LarsImNetz/centerheads/README.md

-!create centered heads
+# create centered heads

+## Requirements
 You need a "runable" facedetect from https://github.com/wavexx/facedetect.git

-Simple copy the facedetect into this directory
+### Ubuntu
+facedetect need opencv to work, to install opencv in ubuntu: follow this really good guide: http://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/

+### Gentoo
+Build opencv with: emerge opencv

-Within Gentoo, patch facedetect by change
+After emerge, patch the facedetect script by change

     -DATA_DIR = '/usr/share/opencv/'
     +DATA_DIR = '/usr/share/OpenCV/'

+After this, simple copy the facedetect into this directory

+## run centerheads
-copy your files into pics directory.
+Copy your images with faces into the pics folder.

-run centerheads.sh
+    # centerheads.sh

-You will find centered heads in this directory.
+You will find your images with centered heads in this directory.

+This is just a proof of concept.

+No guarantee that it works as you expect.